susan-davis/stellar-core/EPISODES.md

 - Meditation about the nature of sentient life
 - Lower decks episode
 - Clip show
-- First contact with a very different form of intelligent life
 - Botched first contact from the contactee's perspective
 - Race for the ruins of an ascended hyperadvanced civilization
 - Charismatic rogue criminal steals something vital to the Union at a critical moment
--

 ## Admired source episodes: